fairlearn/fairlearn/README.md

 To learn more about our definitions of fairness, please visit our [terminology page](TERMINOLOGY.md#fairness-of-ai-systems).

 >_Note_:
 > Fairness is fundamentally a sociotechnical challenge.
 Many aspects of fairness, such as justice and due process, are not captured by quantitative fairness metrics.
-Since there are many quantitative fairness metrics, which cannot be all simultaneously satisfied, our goal is to enable humans to try out different mitigation strategies and then make suitable trade-offs depending on the context.
+Furthermore, there are many quantitative fairness metrics which cannot all be satisfied simultaneously.
+Our goal is to enable humans to assess different mitigation strategies and then make trade-offs appropriate to their scenario.

 ## Overview of fairlearn